Yelp/Tron/docs/man_tronctl.rst

     Stop instances of the named service

 zap <service_id | service_instance_id>
-    Marks the specified service or service instance as **STOPPED** without taking any other action (such as actually stopping the service)
+    Marks the specified service or service instance as **DOWN** without taking any other action (such as actually stopping the service)

 .SH EXAMPLES